 Despite the fact that the dongle is natively USB-C, it also works with included USB-A adapter.
 As for other platforms, Nintendo Switch will benefit from BT-W3’s AptX Low Latency to deliver sound in sync with gameplay.
 Android smartphones coupled with AptX HD can deliver higher bit-rate audio than AAC and classic AptX.

 Adapter brings Wi-Fi 6 speed & WPA3 wireless security to older laptops

 Households and small offices are beginning to jump onto Wi-Fi 6 bandwagon.
-With a spare USB-A port, D-link’s DWA-X1850 – the first dongle compliant with Wi-Fi 6 (802.11ax) – makes it easy for old-school laptops to meet the latest generation of wireless standard.
+With a spare USB-A port, D-link’s DWA-X1850 – the first dongle compliant with Wi-Fi 6 (802.11ax) – makes it easy for old-school laptops to meet the latest generation of wireless standards.

 The D-link, however, only delivers max. performance at 1200Mbps when operating at 5GHz when other add-on cards are rated for 2400Mbps on the same frequency band.
 On 2.4Ghz band, expect speed up to 574Mbps.
-The DWA-X1850 also features WPA3 – the first major (and much needed) upgrade for wireless data encryption in 14 years.
+The DWA-X1850 also features WPA3 – the first major (and much-needed) upgrade for wireless data encryption in 14 years.
 In this day and age, Wi-Fi Alliance stepping up the game in data security is welcome.

 USB dongle stays semi-permanent on PC for hassle-free two-factor hardware authentication

 Two-factor authentication has always been at our disposal, but most of us don’t really bother unless we are forced to comply with online banking requirements.
 There has been a solution called YubiKey; it works with U2F, an emerging open authentication standard hosted by FIDO Alliance whose goal is to add an extra layer of security for browsers and mainstream web services, such as Gmail, FaceBook and DropBox.